RayHightower/rayhightower.github.octo-broken/source/_posts/2014-09-23-rubycaribe-ruby-gets-hotter-in-january.markdown

 * Each RubyCaribe session features a 30- to 45-minute presentation followed by a 2-hour deep-dive lab.
 Learning is reinforced throughout.
 * The venue, [Hilton Barbados Resort](http://www.hiltonbarbadosresort.com/), sits right on the ocean.
 Need a stretch break?
 Take a walk on the beach!
 <!--more-->
+###Ramp Up Your Ruby Skills
+Each RubyCaribe lab will be led by experts in machine learning, mobile app development (iOS and Android), web development, and functional programming.
+The inventor of RubyMotion, Laurent Sansonetti, will lead the RubyMotion lab.
+If you already have experience with Ruby or Rails, RubyCaribe will take your skills to the next level.

 ###Bonus: OpenROV
 {% imgcap right /images/openrov_rubycaribe.jpg OpenROV.
 Linux and Node.js. %}
 You and your RubyCaribe colleagues will hack together on [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/), an open source underwater robot running Linux and Node.js.
 The best developers are polyglot, right?
 On Friday afternoon, we will grab a boat for live ocean testing with a few OpenROVs.
 If you ever wanted to experiment with Node.js and IoT, RubyCaribe offers a great opportunity.